lucas2804/hardcore-rule/elasticsearch/Concepts.md

 ####_**4 - Shard**_

-- 1 index(database) made up 5 primary shards, 5 primary shards clone to 5 replica shards -> Total 10 shards(10 databases).
+- 1 index(database) made up 5 primary shards, 5 primary shards clone to 5 replica shards -> Total 10 shards(**2** databases).

+Note: Disk limit is 1 TB and an index exceeds 1 TB.
+-> These break the index into multiple shards.
+-> Each shards acts as an **independent index**

 ####_**5 - Node**_